dbyter/FactLM/README.md

 The script will automatically:
 - Find all `book*.txt` files in the data directory
 - Load and process UltraChat conversational data from Hugging Face
-- Clean and tokenize both text sources
+- Clean and tokenize both text sources using the `data_loader` module
 - Combine and shuffle the training data
 - Split into training/validation sets (80/20)
 - Train the model for the specified epochs
 - Save checkpoints every 5 epochs (configurable)
 - Save the trained model with comprehensive metadata

+The data loading is now handled by the dedicated `data_loader.py` module, making the training process more streamlined and the codebase more maintainable.

 ### Checkpoint Management